-In order to ensure that ENTHUSE Bursaries are paid a number of terms and conditions must be met.
-These are detailed here.
+To ensure that ENTHUSE Bursaries are paid, the following terms and conditions must be met:

 3.3 Payment of ENTHUSE Bursaries

-This normally happens 6 weeks after a course has been completed.
-Payments are made by BACS transfer.
-The level of ENTHUSE Bursaries payable will vary from course to course but generally the payment made will be £160 per calendar day of attendance.
+Generally, payment by BACS transfer happens 6 weeks after a course has been completed.
+The level of ENTHUSE Bursaries payable will vary from course to course but typically the payment is £160 per calendar day of attendance.

 - Evaluation Process

 All delegates on ENTHUSE-funded courses must complete a three-step evaluation process:

 - Form 1 – “Pre-course Evaluation” – this form should be completed before commencing the course and should define your intended outcomes for the professional learning event.